gaborbozo/Notes/design-patters/microservices/asynchronous messaging.md

 Useful in systems with multiple or globally distributed databases.
 To manage risk, caching, fallback reads, global load balancing, or circuit breaker pattern may be needed to build in.
 ### CQRS (Command Query Responsibility Segregation)
-Improves system throughput by separating write and read models.
-Can be achieved through an event-driven asynchronous architecture.
+Improves system throughput by separating write and read models, most commonly mirroring the write database in the read database with a simpler, optimized model.
+Can be achieved through an event-driven asynchronous architecture where read database's service polls the message broker for the newly updated datas.

 Frequently used in microservices to decouple data operations where the where the updates are frequent and expensive, or wheere the reads require significant transformation or aggregation of the data.
 ### Data migrations